GunjanKhatrii/SQL/README.md

 # 🗃️ SQL Projects Repository

 Welcome to the **SQL Projects Repository**!
-This repository contains a variety of SQL scripts organized by topic and difficulty level.
-Whether you're a beginner learning SQL basics or an advanced user exploring window functions and performance tuning, this repo is for you.
+This repository contains a variety of SQL Projects. ---

----

 ## 💡 Highlights

 - ✅ Beginner to advanced topics